On the large-scale geometry of graph braid groups via cubical structures: Preliminaries

 \begin{example}[Salvetti complex] Let \(\grafl\) be a (possibly disconnected or trivial) finite simple graph.
 The \emph{right-angled Artin group} (RAAG) \(\bbA_{\grafl}\) associated to \(\grafl\) is defined by the presentation

-The \emph{Salvetti complex} \(S_{\grafl}\) is a compact special cube complex with one vertex, whose \(1\)-cells correspond to the vertices of \(\grafl\), and whose higher-dimensional cells correspond to cliques in \(\grafl\).
-For further details, see \cite{CH}.
+The \emph{Salvetti complex} \(S_{\grafl}\) is a compact special cube complex with a single vertex, whose \(1\)-cubes correspond to the vertices of \(\grafl\) and whose higher-dimensional cubes correspond to cliques in \(\grafl\).
+The dimension of \(S_{\grafl}\) is the largest dimension of a cube it contains, equivalently, the largest integer \((n-1)\) such that \(\grafl\) contains an \(n\)-clique.